ionic-team/stencil/BREAKING_CHANGES.md

 ### Removed: @Listen('event.KEY’)

-It's not longer possible to use the `event.KEY` syntax in the `@Listen` decorator in order to only listen for specific key strokes.
+It's no longer possible to use the `event.KEY` syntax in the `@Listen` decorator in order to only listen for specific key strokes.
 Instead, the browser already implements easy-to-use APIs:

 **BEFORE:**